juju/docs/src/en/troubleshooting-local.md

 If you have a version less than 1:2.2.4-0ubuntu1 make sure you have either the [Cloud Tools Archive](https://wiki.ubuntu.com/ServerTeam/CloudToolsArchive) or ppa:juju/stable added to your system. `sudo apt-get update` then install juju- local package.
-Before retrying, make sure you run `sudo juju destroy- environment`
+Before retrying, make sure you run `juju destroy-environment`

 ## No machines start